 The Notes are interest bearing and have a step-up provision for the interest margin.
 The adjusted rate is the margin that is payable if the principal is not paid by the step-up date.
-The Notes issued by the Company reach their step-up date in August 2023, at which point there is the option to call the Notes.
 The ultimate maturity date for all classes of Notes is December 2069.